Azathothas/Stars/README.md

 - [xenophonsec/keeptrak](https://github.com/xenophonsec/keeptrak) – Track recon/OSINT commands in an organized, grepable, fasion.
 - [xenophonsec/w3kollector](https://github.com/xenophonsec/w3kollector) – A greedy website scanner, scraper, and crawler.
 - [xhzeem/paramix](https://github.com/xhzeem/paramix) – Paramix is a command-line tool for modifying the parameters of a list of URLs from stdin and returns them in stdout.
+- [xhzeem/toxicache](https://github.com/xhzeem/toxicache) –  Go scanner to find web cache poisoning vulnerabilities in a list of URLs
 - [xm1k3/cent](https://github.com/xm1k3/cent) – Community edition nuclei templates, a simple tool that allows you to organize all the Nuclei templates offered by the community in one place
 - [xo/usql](https://github.com/xo/usql) – Universal command-line interface for SQL databases
 - [xplshn/bigdl](https://github.com/xplshn/bigdl) – Binary Downloader(s) || Like a package manager, but for statically linked binaries.+957 binaries currently in the repo